redstray1/redstray1/README.md

 ## Hi there, I am Grigory 👋
-### About me
+### 📝About me
 🌱 Currently I am studying at the Faculty of Mechanics and Mathematics at Belarusian State University and at the same time I am studying at the Yandex School of Data Analysis.

 🔭 Doing research in the field of Machine Learning and Deep Learning.

 👨🏻‍💻 I’m currently working on pure C++ Statistics and Bayesian NN toolkit.
 ### 🏆Awards
-* ICPC Northern Eurasia Finals 2024 --- Third degree diploma
+* ICPC Northern Eurasia Finals 2024 --- Third degree diploma🏅
-* International Zhautykov Olympiad in Informatics --- Bronze Medal
+* International Zhautykov Olympiad in Informatics --- Bronze Medal🥉
-* Belarusian Olympiad in Informatics --- Silver Medal
+* Belarusian Olympiad in Informatics --- Silver Medal🥈

 ### ⚡Skills
 * Languages: Python, C/C++, Bash, Wolfram Mathematica, Matlab